pmalkiewicz/newsaas/README.md

 ## Usage
 **Prerequisites:**
-- GCP account
+- GCP account and GCP project
 - Email account credentials with SMTP access added to "Approved Personal Document Email List" on Amazon website.
 Gmail might not be the best choice given security features blocking suspicious log-ins triggering on GCP ephemeral IPs.
+- Terraform (https://www.terraform.io/downloads.html), gcloud SDK (https://cloud.google.com/sdk/docs/install) and Docker (https://docs.docker.com/engine/install/) installed

 **Deployment:**
-1. Install Terraform (https://www.terraform.io/downloads.html) and Gcloud SDK (https://cloud.google.com/sdk/docs/install)
-2. Clone this project
+1. Clone this project `git clone https://github.com/pmalkiewicz/newsaas.git`
+2. Given the lack of Cloud Run support for external container registries (https://cloud.google.com/run/docs/deploying#images) the ghcr.io URL cannot be passed to Cloud Run.
+GCP Container Registry or Artifact Registry needs to be used.
+Artifact Registry has only 500MB of free storage, which is unsufficient for calibre image (over 1.5GB).
+Container Registry (GCR) uses Cloud Storage, which offers 5GB of free storage.
+The image needs to be downloaded from ghcr.io and uploaded to GCR:
+- authenticate to GCP with gcloud SDK `gcloud auth login`
+- enable GCR API `gcloud services enable containerregistry.googleapis.com`
+- configure Docker command line tool authentication to GCR `gcloud auth configure-docker`
+- pull image from ghcr.io `docker image pull ghcr.io/pmalkiewicz/newsaas:main`
+- tag it with your GCR url `docker image tag ghcr.io/pmalkiewicz/newsaas:main gcr.io/GCP_PROJECT_NAME/newsaas`
+- push it to GCR `docker image push gcr.io/GCP_PROJECT_NAME/newsaas` and note the tag, it will be neeeded for `image` variable in terraform
-3. Enter `terraform` directory and run `terraform init`
+2. Enter `terraform` directory and run `terraform init`
-4. Log into GCP with `gcloud auth application-default login`
+3. Log into GCP with `gcloud auth application-default login`
-5. Run `terraform apply` and input the variables when prompted.
+4. Run `terraform apply` and input the variables when prompted.